extremecoders-re/re-list/README.md

 - **[Miasm](https://github.com/cea-sec/miasm)**: Free and open source (GPLv2) reverse engineering framework.
 Miasm aims to analyze / modify / generate binary programs.

+- **[Multiverse](https://github.com/utds3lab/multiverse)**: A static binary rewriter with an emphasis on simplicity and correctness.
+It does not rely on heuristics to perform its rewriting, and it attempts to make as few assumptions as possible to produce a rewritten binary.

 - **[Panda](https://github.com/panda-re/panda)**: PANDA is an open-source Platform for Architecture-Neutral Dynamic Analysis.
 It is built upon the QEMU whole system emulator, and so analyses have access to all code executing in the guest and all data.
 PANDA adds the ability to record and replay executions, enabling iterative, deep, whole system analyses.

 - **[Panopticon](https://github.com/das-labor/panopticon)**: A cross platform disassembler for reverse engineering written in Rust.
 It can disassemble AMD64, x86, AVR and MOS 6502 instruction sets and open ELF files.
 Panopticon comes with Qt GUI for browsing and annotating control flow graphs.